Kinder starting information

 Nor are parents forgotten.
 If you are a first time kinder parent you may have many queries about the day to day program and logistics.
 Please diarise the dates and information will follow closer to the time for the following opportunities on offer for parents:

-- Lower Kinder parent information evening: Monday 16 November, 2020 (via Zoom)
+- Lower Kinder parent information evening: Monday 15 November, 2021 (tbc if face to face or via Zoom)

 - New Parents Welcome: *Wednesday 27 January, 2021